adi3e08/adi3e08.github.io/_portfolio/pimbrl.md

 </p>
 - We show that, in model-based RL, model accuracy mainly matters in environments that are sensitive to initial conditions.
 In these environments, the physics-informed version of our algorithm achieves significantly better average-return and sample efficiency.
 In environments that are not sensitive to initial conditions, both versions of our algorithm achieve similar average-return, while the physics-informed version achieves better sample efficiency.

-- The sensitivity to initial conditions depends on the system dynamics, control policy, degree of actuation and damping.
-We measure the sensitivity to initial conditions using the finite-time maximal Lyapunov exponent.
-We compute it using the variational equation, which linearizes the dynamics to estimate how separation vectors evolve with time.
+- We measure the sensitivity to initial conditions by computing the rate of separation of trajectories which start from nearby initial states, i. e., by computing the Lyapunov exponents.
+More specifically, we compute the finite-time maximal Lyapunov exponent.
+The sensitivity to initial conditions depends on the system dynamics, control policy, degree of actuation and damping.

 - We also show that, in challenging environments, where we need a lot of samples to learn, physics-informed model-based RL can achieve better average-return than state-of-the-art model-free RL algorithms such as Soft Actor-Critic, by generating accurate imaginary data.